23 Different Types of Octopus

 by Emőke Dénes is licensed under CC BY-SA 4.0

-Thirdly on our compilation of different types of Octopus is the Common Blanket Octopus, also known as Violet Blanket Octopus.
+Thirdly, in our compilation of different types of Octopus, we find the Common Blanket Octopus, also known as Violet Blanket Octopus.
 They are colossal Octopuses found in very warm water.

 The remainder of their arms are short and lack webbing, giving the impression that blankets are streaming behind them as they swim.